 The pipeline run's status is determined by the result of the root job.
 Therefore, for the pipeline run status to reflect the results of other jobs in the flow, make sure that on your CI server, the results of those jobs are aggregated up to the root job.

 ALM Octane collects the results of the automated tests that run as part of the pipeline.
 ALM Octane creates automated test and test run entities associated with the test run results it collects.
 If a relevant automated test already exists, the results are associated with that test.
-For more details, see How ALM Octane creates automated test and test run entities from test run results.
+For more details, see Creating automated test entities.

 View the automated tests alongside the manual tests in ALM Octane.
 View the test run results when tracking the quality of your products and releases.